-- (a) to permit the inspection and taking of copies of the books, documents, records, telephone recordings or computer held information of whatsoever kind relevant to the matter under investigation which are in the possession or under the control of such Member; and - (b) to the extent reasonable, to supply copies of such books, documents, records, telephone recordings or computer held information of whatsoever kind at his own expense.
+(a) to permit the inspection and taking of copies of the books, documents, records, telephone recordings or computer held information of whatsoever kind relevant to the matter under investigation which are in the possession or under the control of such Member or Member Firm; and (b) to the extent reasonable, to supply copies of such books, documents, records, telephone recordings or computer held information of whatsoever kind at his or its own expense.

-It shall be the duty of any Member on whom a notice is served under this paragraph 12(2) to comply with it within the period of 14 days beginning with the date of service or such longer period as the Executive Counsel may allow.
+It shall be the duty of any Member or Member Firm on whom a notice is served under this paragraph 12(2) to comply with it within the period of 14 days beginning with the date of service or such longer period as the Executive Counsel may allow.